c4pt000/kernel-6.8.3-expSEHDsec-fclock-fsync-cpu/README.md

 * 05-06-2021
-* added better support for AMD? by removing alot of the framebuffer stuff for RADEON, AMDGPU
+* added better support for AMD? by removing alot of the framebuffer stuff for RADEON, AMDGPU ^ still WIP** stuck on EFI framebuffer for radeon/amdgpu
 ```
 ┌─[root@fedora]─[/opt]
 └──╼ #cat /boot/config-5.11.6-HAXM-expSEHDsec-c4pt000 | grep RADEON